Let me introduce you to Canon's ultimate wildlife and big field sports lens, the EF 600mm f/4L IS III.

 Finally, you have simple economies of scale... even if the price was arbitrarily cut in half, we know the number of units sold per year would never match those of lighter, more everyday pro-level lenses (think of 70-200/2.8s, 24-70/2.8s, and so on).
 So the development costs and so on, again, have to be made up with fewer total lenses being sold during the product's lifetime.

 Fortunately, quality lenses hold their value well.
 While the overall cost of ownership for these lenses can vary greatly (including from monetary exchange rate fluctuations), a Canon super telephoto lens can typically be sold for a solid percentage of the purchase price.
-I of course cannot promise anything in this regard, but I made a nice profit when selling the version I IS lenses.
+I cannot promise anything in this regard (I even made a considerable profit when selling the version I IS lenses).
 The concept of buying this lens to photograph a child's high school sports career and later selling it to help fund their college education seems logical.
-Those pursuing professional wildlife and/or sports photography will likely find the Canon EF 600mm f/4L IS II USM Lens to be a career requirement.
+Those pursuing professional wildlife and/or sports photography will likely find the Canon EF 600mm f/4L IS III USM Lens to be a career requirement.

 As expensive as this lens is, you get what you pay for.
 Also consider that price is a barrier for entry, meaning skilled photographers with this lens have a competitive advantage that will not be overcome by the masses with a camera.

 As an "EF" lens, the Canon EF 600mm f/4L IS III USM Lens is compatible with all Canon "EOS" cameras (the EOS "M" and "R" series models require an adapter).
 Canon USA provides a 1-year limited warranty.